marcuswestin/WebViewJavascriptBridge/README.md

 WKWebView Support (iOS 8+ & OS 10.10+)
 --------------------------------------

-WARNING: WKWebView still has [many bugs and missing network APIs.](https://github.com/ShingoFukuyama/WKWebViewTips/blob/master/README.md) It may not be a simple drop-in replacement.
+(WARNING: WKWebView still has [bugs and missing network APIs.](https://github.com/ShingoFukuyama/WKWebViewTips/blob/master/README.md) It may not be a simple drop-in replacement).

 WebViewJavascriptBridge supports [WKWebView](http://nshipster.com/wkwebkit/) for iOS 8 and OSX Yosemite.
 In order to use WKWebView you need to instantiate the `WKWebViewJavascriptBridge`.
 The rest of the `WKWebViewJavascriptBridge` API is the same as `WebViewJavascriptBridge`.